Princess Charlotte of Wales (1796–1817): Marriage and death

 Soon after midnight, Charlotte began vomiting violently and complaining of pains in her abdomen.
-Sir Richard was called, and was alarmed to find his patient cold to the touch, breathing with difficulty, and bleeding.
+Croft was called, and was alarmed to find his patient cold to the touch, breathing with difficulty, and bleeding.
 He placed hot compresses on her, the accepted treatment at the time for postpartum bleeding, but the blood did not stop.
 He called in Stockmar and urged him to bring Leopold.
-Stockmar found Leopold difficult to rouse, and went to see the Princess, who grabbed his hand and told him, "They have made me tipsy."
-Stockmar left the room, planning to try again to rouse the Prince, but was called back by Charlotte's voice, "Stocky!
+Stockmar found Leopold difficult to rouse, and went to see Charlotte, who grabbed his hand and told him, "They have made me tipsy."
+Stockmar left the room, planning to try again to rouse Leopold, but was called back by Charlotte's voice, "Stocky!
 Stocky!"
 He entered the room to find her dead.